-Adjust the parameter as desired, then press <(); For details, see "Customizing a Picture Style" (p.157).

-- ➤ The base Picture Style will be indicated on the right of [User Def. ]. - ▶ If the settings in a Picture Style registered under [User Def. ] have been modified from the base Picture Style settings, the Picture Style's name will be displayed in blue.
+- Adjust the parameter as desired, then press < ().
+For details, see "Customizing a Picture Style" (p.157). - Press the <MENU> button to register the modified Picture Style.
+The Picture Style selection screen will then reappear. - ➤ The base Picture Style will be indicated on the right of [User Def. ]. - If the settings in a Picture Style registered under [User Def. ] have been modified from the base Picture Style settings, the Picture Style's name will be displayed in blue.